Caralie/study-groups/welcome-to-the-bitcoin-protocol/README.md

 # Welcome to the Bitcoin Protocol Development Seminar

-*These study groups assume a basic level of Bitcoin protocol knowledge.
+*Our seminars assume a basic level of Bitcoin protocol knowledge.
 You should begin with reading [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) before starting with these resources.*

 The first module is an overview of history, security, scaling, and Bitcoin Core development.
 To consume all the material will take you approximately 3 hours.